-Please note that the GDPR sets out exceptions to these rights.
+Please note that UK GDPR sets out exceptions to these rights.
 If we are unable to comply with your request due to an exception we will explain this to you in our response.

 Data protection provisions about the application and use of Google Analytics (with anonymization function)

 The CLS website has integrated the component of Google Analytics (with the anonymizer function).
 Google Analytics is a web analytics service.
 Web analytics is the collection, gathering, and analysis of data about the behaviour of visitors to websites.
 A web analysis service collects, inter alia, data about the website from which a person has come (the so-called referrer), which sub-pages were visited, or how often and for what duration a sub-page was viewed.
 Web analytics are mainly used for the optimization of a website and in order to carry out a cost-benefit analysis of Internet advertising.

 The operator of the Google Analytics component is Google Inc., 1600 Amphitheatre Pkwy, Mountain View, CA 94043-1351, United States.